fishydarwin/HanabiraReborn-Scripts/README.md

 - module_data: the configuration scripts used by the module

 Please retain this structure if you intend to contribute to the project.

+## Private functions

+To mark private functions use two underscores `__` before your task or procedure scripts.
+Because flags cannot use single underscore `_` markers, you are free to decide what system to use for private flags.